MCP Server Security

 MCP server security: attack surfaces and defenses

 Model Context Protocol (MCP) servers provide tools and data to AI agents.
 They're the primary integration point between agents and external services.
 Five arXiv papers and two industry reports document security gaps in this infrastructure.
+See agent attack landscape for the full threat surface.

 Four attack categories